moznion/Pod-Text-Color-Delight/README.md

 Pod::Text::Color::Delight is a subclass of [Pod::Text::Color](http://search.cpan.org/perldoc?Pod::Text::Color) that highlights the pod text by using ANSI color escape.

 Highlight of this module is a little radical in comparison with parent.
-For example, this module highlights headlines, links, and other several elements.
+On default setting, this module highlights headlines, links, and other several elements.
 Additionally, this module also highlights Perl code (e.g. SYNOPSIS).

+And you can configure the color settings for each elements as you like.
+Please look ["CONFIGURATION AND ENVIRONMENT"](#CONFIGURATION AND ENVIRONMENT).

 Basic usage is the same as [Pod::Text::Color](http://search.cpan.org/perldoc?Pod::Text::Color).
 So please refer it.